bitkidd/adonisjs-credentials/README.md

 AdonisJS Credentials is created to help you manage multiple environment secrets, share them securely and even keep them inside your repo.

 Inspired by Rails Credentials.

+## Why it exists?

+Let's say you decided to build a real world app and your app will connect to a database, a mail provider, it will have some social authentication, you may upload files to a cloud storage and here you are, with +/- 15-20 secret keys that you'll have to manage in your `.env` file, share with your team and somehow sync with he server.

+That's a tedious task, trust me.
+One of my apps has 100+ secrets and all of them had to be set up by hand.

+Here comes this package, it allows you to take all of these secrets and keys, pack them into an easily readable `.yaml` file, encrypt its content into a very long secure string and keep it inside you git repo.

+This way you, your team and your server can get access to all of these secrets just by reading this string kept in a `.credentials` file and all what they need is a `.key` file or its content set in a single `.env` variable `APP_CREDENTIALS_KEY`.

 ## Installation